behringer24/yaul/README.md

-# YAUL yet another UDP logger
+# YAUL Yet Another UDP Logger

 ## What is it
 YAUL is a simple and lightweight UDP logging daemon for linux written in C.